mjyeaney/TerraformModuleSample/README.md

 ![Deployment Diagram](docs/deployment.png)

 Note this only is a demonstration of one possible way to decompose these deployment steps, but is being used to demonstrate leveraging Terraform modules to organize infrastructure code.

+### Known Issues

+There is currently an error resulting from incorrect NSG rules being applied to the Bastion subnet.
+This will be fixed in upcoming iterations.